 Hey, y’all!
-Today I want to talk about how to properly store wreaths.
+Today, I want to talk about the secrets we use to store wreaths so they stay just the way you want them.
 Wreath storage can be tricky!

-For anyone who loves wreaths and has several but maybe doesn’t always have all of them on display at the same time, you need a way to safely store and protect your wreath.
+For anyone who has several wreaths but doesn’t always have all of them on display at the same time, you need a way to safely store and protect your wreath.

 Ever wonder how we store all of our wreaths (and believe me…we have a LOT!)?
-Today I will talk about two different wreath storage methods so that you can use the best method to fit your needs for any wreath you make.
+Today, I’m showing you three different wreath storage methods so that you can use the best method to fit your needs.